FutureActivities/Craft3-REST-API/README.md

-# Craft 3 REST API
+# Craft REST API

-The REST API plugin by FutureActivities provides easy to use API endpoints for any Craft 3 installation.
+The REST API plugin by FutureActivities provides easy to use API endpoints for any Craft 3 or 4 installation.
 No configuration required, just enable the plugin and the endpoints are immediately available.

 You can optionally exclude certain fields and sections from the API to avoid exposing data.

+Use v1 for Craft 3, v2+ for Craft 4.

 ## Features